 Tones the Upper Body

 When a headstand is done properly, the body is supported primarily by the muscles of the shoulders and upper back.
 Contraction of the trapezius and deltoid muscles protect the head and neck in this posture.

 Strengthens the Core

 A strong core can position hips directly over the chin and extend the hip flexors such that the legs are vertical.
 The core is strengthened particularly if the practitioner lifts or lowers both legs at once to come into and out of the headstand.

-When the body is upside down, the pituitary gland, which plays a role in healthy digestion, is stimulated.
+When the body is upside down, the pituitary gland, says Art of Living, which plays a role in healthy digestion, is stimulated.
 The pituitary gland is a pea-shaped endocrine gland in the brain responsible for metabolism, turning food into usable energy.

 Nourishes the Face

 Many yoga teachers like to say that a headstand is the equivalent of a facial because it stimulates blood flow to the face.
 Increased circulation to the skin of the cheeks and forehead means oxygenation and sustained youth of the facial cells.

-Because headstands stimulate the pituitary gland -- which is responsible for releasing endorphins, the body's "happy" hormones -- they can be prescribed to alleviate the sadness and lethargy associated with depression.
+Because headstands stimulate the pituitary gland — which is responsible for releasing endorphins, the body's "happy" hormones — they can be prescribed to alleviate the sadness and lethargy associated with depression.